Fiance Visas, Marriage Visa, K-1 Visa, K-3 Visa, K-4 Visa

 From our immigration law offices in Boston, Massachusetts, our immigration lawyers will meticulously complete all the necessary immigration forms and assemble the all required fiance visa documentation to ensure that your immigration visa case is processed efficiently without delay.

-Preparing you for your K visa interview at a U.S. Consulate: At the Massachusetts immigration Law Offices of Joshua L. Goldstein, our immigration lawyers don’t just prepare the USCIS immigration petition for you.
+Preparing you for your K visa interview at a U.S. Consulate: At the Massachusetts Goldstein Immigration Lawyers, our immigration lawyers don’t just prepare the USCIS immigration petition for you.
 We carefully manage your immigration case throughout the entire immigration process.
 In our judgment, a skilled immigration attorney is especially crucial during the difficult Embassy/Consular stage, where the fiancee is preparing for a possibly problematic interview abroad with an immigration officer.
 In our experience, the immigration interview at a U.S. Consulate or Embassy is where most potential problems with a K visa occur.

 Resolving problems with immigration agencies: Immigration Attorney Goldstein resolves problems with U.S. Citizenship and Immigration Services (USCIS formerly known as the INS), the Department of State National Visa Center (NVC) in Portsmouth, New Hampshire and the U.S. Consulate in your fiance’s home country.